mhisle22/spotifysongoftheday/README.md

     * Added test data loading for streamlined UI testing
     * Small UI updates and fixes
     * Node package updates
-* v1.2.0: Historical suggestion data tracking with AWS DynamoDB and playlist creation via AWS Lambda
+* v1.2.0: Historical suggestion data tracking and playlist creation via AWS DynamoDB and AWS Lambda :ballot_box_with_check:
+    * New playlist page retrieving data from SpotifySongsOfTheDay table
+    * Option to add a playlist to your spotify accounts
+    * Lambda function added to trim user's playlist songs stored in DynamoDB to less than 40
+    * Various bug fixes and CSS improvements
 * v1.3.0: Advanced song queries based on built-in variables (danceability, genre, etc.)
 * v1.4.0: Email notifications at a set time each day with Lambda and SNS, with subscribe link in app
 * v1.?: AWS Kinesis Analytics?
-What can data science bring us here?
+Or what can data science bring us here?

 ## Software Stack

-* Node.js
+* Node.js (14.15.0)
-* Angular
+* Angular (12.0.5)
+* AWS DynamoDB
 * AWS Lambda
-* AWS SNS
-* AWS DynamoDB
+* AWS IAM and CloudWatch for development

 All commits are analyzed for security flaws by GitHub Advanced Security.